time-loop/deploy-beanstalk/README.md

 ### Authentication

-To install the package in a project (especially locally), you'll first need to setup a GitHub PAT.
+To install the package in a project (especially locally), you'll first need to setup a GitHub PAT with scope `read:packages` and expiration `never`.
 Canonical instructions to do so can be [found here](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

-NOTE: If you are working with a GitHub Workflow, the provided `GITHUB_TOKEN` might Just Work for you as this is a public package.
+> NOTE: If you are working with a GitHub Workflow, the provided `GITHUB_TOKEN` might Just Work for you as this is a public package.
 However, if you also need to access packages that are private to your org, you might consider adding an `ALL_PACKAGE_READ_TOKEN` org secret followed by populating your .npmrc appropriately.

-After creating a PAT with scope `read:package`, follow [canonical instructions to setup your authentication to GitHub Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry).
+After creating a PAT, follow [canonical instructions to setup your authentication to GitHub Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry).

 > ***TL;DR:*** Follow [abridged instructions written in cdk-library here](https://github.com/time-loop/cdk-library#setup-github-packages-access).